operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 Operator authors can use the file-based catalog (FBC) deprecation schema to provide relevant information for support and upgrades for users running operators.
 The deprecation schema follows the Meta FBC Schema conventions.

-Deprecation for packages/bundles/channels is enabled through the `olm.deprecations` schema.
+You can use the `olm.deprecations` schema to deprecate packages, bundles, and channels.
 This schema consists of a list of scoped references to catalog content, with a descriptive message string that provides more information to the user.
 The deprecation schema is an optional feature.

 A valid deprecation schema meets the following criteria:
 - There must be only one schema per package